-Advance care planning is important for all patients but especially those with advanced disease.
-It allows them to plan for their future health and personal care by thinking about their values and preferences.
-This can guide future treatment if the patient is unable to speak for themselves.
+Advance care planning is important for all patients but especially those with relapsed or progressive disease.
+It allows them to plan for their future health and personal care and can guide future treatment if the patient is unable to speak for themselves.